Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Methodology

-The \emph{average of the p-values}, also known as Edgington's method \citep{edgington1972additive}, has been studied by \cite{ruschendorf1982random} and \cite{meng1994posterior}.
-They show that twice the average of the p-values is a valid p-value for arbitrary dependence.
-Recently, \cite{choi2023averaging} demonstrated that the ``twice the average'' rule cannot be improved even under the assumption of exchangeability of the p-values.

-In contrast, the WMW test, when utilizing the average of the conformal p-values as the test statistic, rejects $H_S$ if $\bar{p}_S \leq \alpha^{\mathrm{Perm}}$, where the critical value $\alpha^{\mathrm{Perm}}$ is determined by taking the $\alpha$ quantile of the permutation distribution of $\bar{p}_S$, ensuring exact validity.
-This critical value $\alpha^{\mathrm{Perm}}$ may be calculated either exactly in small samples or through asymptotic approximations.
-A well-known asymptotic approach when $m$ and $|S|$ are both large is that of \cite{hoeffding1948ustatistics}, which leads to a much more powerful test compared to the combination approach for arbitrary dependence.
+Finally, permutation tests offer significant flexibility, but in addition to their higher computational cost, which makes them less well-suited to be integrated within a closed-testing framework, they suffer from the same limitation as the aforementioned approaches that in practice it is unclear which test statistic should be used for a given data set.

-In this paper, we focus on applying the ACODE method in conjunction with the Simes test, Fisher's combination method, and the WMW test, as previewed in Figure~\ref{fig:exp-lhco}.
+In this paper, we focus on applying ACODE in conjunction with Simes test, Fisher's combination method, and WMW test, as previewed in Figure~\ref{fig:exp-lhco}.
 These procedures are chosen for their ease of use within our conformal inference framework and for their complementary strengths against a range of alternative hypotheses, including both sparse/strong and dense/weak effects.
-We detail these methods in Table~\ref{tab:standard_approaches} in Appendix~\ref{app:local-testing}, where we discuss their underlying assumptions, precision, and the scenarios in which they are most effective.
-Additional, although non-exhaustive, information about existing local testing procedures can also be found in Appendix~\ref{app:local-testing}.
+We detail these methods in Table~\ref{tab:standard_approaches} in Appendix~\ref*{app:local-testing}, discussing their underlying assumptions, precision, and the scenarios in which they are most effective.
+Additional, although non-exhaustive, information about existing local testing procedures can be found in Appendix~\ref*{app:local-testing}.

 The empirical and theoretical strengths of the WMW test also motivate us to explore in the next section a flexible extension of this approach, inspired by \citet{shiraishi1985local}, that enjoys similar theoretical properties and sometimes achieves higher power in practice.